-ncl_install - Install, uninstall, or verify the installation of Novell Client for Linux components.
+ncl install - Install, uninstall, or verify the installation of Novell Client for Linux components.

-ncl_install installs, upgrades, and uninstalls the Novell Client for Linux packages.
+Allows you to install, upgrade, and uninstall the Novell Client for Linux packages.
 You can also run it to verify the installation of the files.

 You must be logged in as root to run this utility.